 Visiting the Galapagos Islands in October - November

-The winds gradually begin to calm and the sea temperatures begin warming once more.
-Blue footed boobies are raising their chicks on Española and Isabela, and playful sea lion pups circle around snorkelers.
+The winds gradually begin to calm at this time of year.
+Blue footed boobies are raising their chicks on Española and Isabela, and sea lion pups play in the water.

 Visiting the Galapagos Islands in December